 Program evaluation has officially been part of the federal government since 1977 when the Treasury Board released its first formal policy, suggesting programs should be evaluated every 3-5 years (Segsworth, 2005).

 However, in the early 1990s, this policy was rescinded and a more general approach outlined that didn't require all programs to be evaluated and extended the timelines.
 The core evaluation issues were simplified.
 This approach lasted only a few years and was replaced in 1994 and again in 2001, with more general approaches that suggested evaluation was really a management function, once again narrowing the frame.
 Many of these changes resulted from shifts at the centre of government that produced unit reorganizations and mergers.
 Resources available to departments to conduct evaluations were also highly variable, however, compared to the 1990s, there were signs of increased evaluative activity, although narrower in scope, in the mid 2000s (Segsworth, 2005).

 A significant criticism is that evaluations have tended to focus on management practices and operational concerns rather than outcomes, whether the program actually delivers what is intended (Segsworth, 2005).
-This can be seen in AAFC's evaluation of their Innovation and Adaptation programming, where they concluded that there was a need for:
+In most areas discussed on this site programming is criticized for combinations of: application and accounting complexity, designs that don't properly address the core challenges, insufficient consultation with target groups on program design, poor timing of program delivery to address the problem cycles being targeted, short funding cycles, lack of targeting, and underfunding.
+This focuson management and operations can be seen in AAFC's evaluation of their Innovation and Adaptation programming, where they concluded that there was a need for:

 - "distinctive guidelines around program objectives and eligibility requirements;